Moment

 An image without an alt, whoops

-A few days before leaving for NYFW, I walked around Toronto and ran into a friend I hadn’t seen.
+A few days before leaving for NYFW, I ran into an old friend.

 "Oh yeah, I’m headed to NYFW next week.
 Pretty stoked about it."